 Many leaders may argue that standardization will hinder their ability to solve a crisis, but standardization is precisely what prevents problems from recurring.
 In fact, in lean circles, LSW is a structured lean management approach vital for achieving consistent, high-quality performance and eliminating wasteful activities.

-Good leadership is the mainstay of organisational health — it shapes the culture of an organisation, improves productivity and drives bottom-line performance.
-Good leaders keep the organisation’s engine running; great leaders, on the other hand, energise, inspire and innovate so that the business moves into new realms of growth and opportunity.
-This kind of pioneering leadership is only possible, however, if there is a structure in place that keeps processes humming along efficiently, and frees up the time required to drive value-added actions.
+Good leadership shapes an organization’s culture, improves productivity, drives bottom-line performance, and is the mainstay of organizational health.
+These leaders keep the corporate gears grinding in unison.
+In contrast, great leaders inspire, energize and innovate to move the business into ambits of growth and opportunity, even in times of crisis.
+This kind of pioneering leadership is only possible if there is a structure in place that keeps processes moving along efficiently while freeing up time to drive value-added actions.

-Executive leaders should have a standard process that they use for strategy development and goal setting, as well as financial controls and reporting.
-Such a process should be designed to achieve certain results.
-Therefore it follows that the better the design of the process, the better the chance of achieving the desired results.
-This focus on process enables the behaviour of solving problems as they become visible, so that leaders at all levels become problem-solvers instead of problem-avoiders.
+Ideally, executive leaders should have a standard process that they use for strategy development and goal setting, as well as financial controls and reporting.
+This focus on process enables the behavior of solving problems as they become visible so that leaders at all levels become problem-solvers instead of problem-avoiders.

-Standardisation should be part of the ongoing problem-solving activity.
-Leaders throughout the organisation should be asking the following questions:
+Standardization should be part of the ongoing problem-solving activity at all leadership levels, where each leader should be asking the following questions:

 - What is the standard?

 - How do I know that visually?

 - How do I know if we are meeting the standard or not?